AK-26David/AK-26David/README.md

 - 🔭 I’m currently working on **Machine Learning, Deep Learning, and Data Structures and algorithms.**

-- 🌱 I’m currently learning **basics of Machine Learning for future implementation.**
+- 🌱 I’m currently learning **basics of Machine Learning for future implementation along with web scrapping for my internship.**

 - 👯 I’m looking to collaborate on **Research Projects related to Generative AI**